 The Difference between Nitrites and Nitrates and How They Affect Our Health

-Nitrogen can take various forms in nature and is significant for life in both plants and animals.
-The most widely recognized type of nitrogen found in well water is nitrate.
-Wells with an undeniable level of nitrates are bound to be privately owned or shallow and influenced by human activity.
+Nitrogen is important for plant and animal life and can take various forms.
+The most widely recognized type of nitrogen found in well water is Nitrate.
+Wells with an undeniable level of nitrates are bound to be privately owned, shallow, and influenced by human activity.

 What are Nitrites and Nitrates?